The weather on Kilimanjaro is usually reliable, which means the mountain can be climbed all year round.

 Tanzania has English and Kiswahili as the two main languages.
 Inhabitants are spread over 130 tribes with nearly as many local languages.

+You should either bring a sleeping bag with you or rent one at the hotel before the climb.
 We recommend using a sleeping bag that can handle temperatures as low as -25 degrees Celsius.

 If you are a group of over 8 people from one country who wish to climb Kilimanjaro together, then naturally this is possible as well.
 Contact us or write in the comments section when you request the Kilimanjaro tour.